Bellagirl-maker/Portfolio/README.md

 To get a local copy up and running, follow these steps.

-In order to run this project you need:
+In order to run this project you need: Text editor and internet browser and github account